No. 2 Ohio State holds off Terps 43-30, Michigan next - The Record Herald

 Ohio State: This was the second-most points allowed by the Buckeyes this season, surpassed only in their 44-31 win over Penn State, but Ohio State escaped on the road and showed it has enough depth at running back no matter how healthy Henderson is next weekend.

 Maryland: The Terps’ improvement this year might not be reflected in their final record.
-They played Michigan tough in a 34-27 loss in September and then stayed within one score of Ohio State as well.
+They played Michigan tough in a 34-27 loss in September and were within a field goal of Ohio State with a minute remaining.
 It’s their two losses prior to this one — to Wisconsin and Penn State by a combined 53-10 — that will leave a sour taste.

 UP NEXT